microsoft/AzureMonitorAddonForSplunk/README.md

 ## NOTES

-This Splunk TA (add-on) is Open Source.
+This Splunk TA (add-on) is Open Source and not an officially support Microsoft product.
 Support is best effort.
 Members of the community (you) are encouraged to participate so that this popular TA can get the support its users richly deserve.

 Please log your feature requests as issues.